cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 systemctl start cvmfs-gateway
 ```

+!!! warning
+    If you do run the gateway service on a different machine than the Stratum 0,
-Note that once this service is running you should *not* open transactions on this Stratum 0 server anymore,
+    make sure to *not* open transactions on your Stratum 0 server anymore, unless you stop the gateway service first.
-or you may corrupt the repository.
-If you do want to open a transaction, stop the gateway service first!
+    Otherwise, you may corrupt the repository.

 ### 5.4.2 Publisher